Application period is now open. The deadline to apply is September 30, 2023. See details below!

 - To raise the visibility and leadership role of the American Choral Directors Association in the global choral community

-Frequently Asked Questions (FAQs) About the Program (Israel-United States Edition – 2024)
+Frequently Asked Questions (FAQs) About the Program (Portugal-United States Edition – 2026)

 SELECTION CRITERIA – EMERGING CONDUCTOR

-The ACDA International Conductors Exchange Program Review Committee is charged with the selection of emerging leaders of the choral profession.
-The ICEP Review Committee has developed the following list of criteria.
+The ACDA Standing Committee for International Activities is charged with the selection of emerging leaders of the choral profession to represent the United States.
+The Committee has developed the following list of criteria:

-- Leads choirs with a demonstrated a level of excellence
+3) Leads choirs with a demonstrated level of excellence

-- Has a minimum of 3 years and a maximum of 20 years as full time in the profession
+5) Has a minimum of 3 years and a maximum of 20 years in the profession

-Candidates may reflect a wide diversity of interests and accomplishments (church/synagogue, community choir, primary, secondary and higher education, et al.).
+Candidates may reflect a wide diversity of interests and accomplishments (church/synagogue, community/professional choir, primary/secondary/higher education).

 How does this program work?

-In 2023, six American and six Israeli conductors will be selected to participate in a bilateral, mutual exchange to take place in 2024.
+In 2025, six American and six Portuguese conductors will be selected to participate in a bilateral, mutual exchange to take place in 2026.
 Conductors will be paired based on backgrounds and interests, and will visit each other’s choral communities, sharing techniques, and learning best practices.

 How long is the residency and when?

-American conductors host visiting Israeli counterparts in their local regions for approximately 3-5 days either prior to, or following the Region conference in their Region and attend Region conference with their guest.
+American conductors host visiting conductors in their local regions for approximately 3-5 days either prior to, or following the Region Conference.
 American hosts are expected to create a schedule of activities for their guest.
 Typical activities include leading rehearsals, giving workshops, teaching classes, participating in music for faith communities, rehearsal and concert observations, and in some cases leading concerts or portions of concerts.
 Itineraries that reach a broad community and multiple organizations are encouraged.

 What opportunities will I have if I am selected?